“All that is gold does not glitter,

 Weighty Matters

 Of course, the harder the wood, the deeper the cut, the wider and heavier the chisel, the heavier the hammer needed.
 But what is an efficient hammer weight?
-Let’s consider at some guidelines next.
+Let’s consider some guidelines.

 Oiirenomi & Mukomachinomi Chisels

-For most commercially-available woods you are likely to cut with your oiirenomi chisels or mukomachinomi (mortise chisel), 260gm/9oz is a good place to start when using narrower width chisels 18mm and less.
+For most commercially-available woods you are likely to cut with your oiirenomi chisels or mukomachinomi (mortise chisel), 260gm/9oz/70monme is a good place to start when using narrower width chisels 18mm and less.

 Atsunomi Chisels

-For wider atsunomi chisels, 675gm (24oz) to 750gm (26oz) is good.
-Maybe as heavy as 937gm (32oz) for motivating wide 48-54mm chisels when cutting hard woods if you have experience, strong wrists, and speed is not important.
-Yes, within limits, lighter weight hammers tend to accomplish more work quicker.
+For wider atsunomi chisels, 675gm (24oz/180monme) to 750gm (26oz/200monme) is good.
+Maybe as heavy as 937gm (32oz/250monme) for motivating wide 48-54mm chisels when cutting hard woods if you have experience, strong wrists, and speed is not important.
+Yes, within limits and with a good handle, lighter weight hammers tend to accomplish more work quicker.

 As Captain Barbossa explained the Pirate’s Code, these are “more what you’d call “guidelines” than actual rules.”